INtby/macos-dsstore-insight/macos_dsstore_report.md

 > “Rebuild .DS_Store files”

-That curiosity led me here.
-This is my **first system behavior research project**.
 I'm documenting what `.DS_Store` is, how it behaves, how to observe it

 Some of the questions I had were: